WASdev/sample.DefaultApplication/jakarta/README.md

 # Modernizing DefaultApplication to Jakarta EE 9.1

-WORK IN PROGRESS
+When we first [modernized DefaultApplication](../README.md), we moved a complex, traditional WebSphere Application Server application to Liberty.
+In this post, we will upgrade the same application to use Jakarta EE 9.1.

-When we first [modernized DefaultApplication](../README.md), we moved a complex traditional WebSphere Application Server application to Liberty.
-In this article, we will upgrade the application to use Jakarta EE.
+Here is an outline of the step-by-step process we will go through to do the modernization.

 - Review the application
 - Modernize the code
   - Copy the code
-  - pom.xml updates to the latest liberty-maven-plugin
+  - Make pom.xml updates to the latest liberty-maven-plugin
-  - Running the Eclipse transformer
+  - Run the Eclipse transformer
-- Testing and running the result
+- Test the result
-- Reviewing the Evaluation report
+- Review the application updates

 ## Review the application

 ### Starting from the modernized folder

 Let's take a look at the application as it exists today and decide how far we want to take this step of modernization.
-We want to move to Jakarta which requires at least Java 11.
-Should we move on up to Java 17 at the same time?
+We want to move to Jakarta which can run on Java SE 8 or higher.
+Should we move on up to Java SE 11 or 17 at the same time?

 Building the existing application allows us to scan the EAR file using the [binary scanner](https://www.ibm.com/support/pages/node/6250961#asset/tools-Migration_Toolkit_for_Application_Binaries) to give us insights to help with the decisions.

-Build the modernized application by running the following command from the [modernized](../modernized) folder.
+Create the EAR file in the `modernized` application by running the following command from the [modernized](../modernized) folder.

 		    mvn clean install

 ### Scan the code with the binary scanner

-The binary scanner has added support for Jakarta 9 migration rules.
+The binary scanner was updated recently with support for Jakarta 9 migration rules.
 At this time Jakarta 10 is in beta for Liberty.
 We will focus on the initial hop from Java EE to Jakarta EE 9.1.
-The following command scan for Jakarta 9.1 and allows us to compare the changes needed for moving to Java 11 or Java 17.
+The following command scan for Jakarta 9.1 and allows us to compare the changes needed for moving to Java SE 11 or Java SE 17.

     java -jar binaryAppScanner.jar ~/git/sample.DefaultApplication/modernized/DefaultApplication-ear/target/DefaultApplication.ear --all  --sourceAppServer=liberty --sourceJavaEE=ee8  --sourceJava=ibm8 --targetJakartaEE=ee9  --targetJava=java17

 ![](./images/starting_binary_scanner_report.png)

-The report shows two informational messages for Java 17, so let's go ahead and move up to Java 17.
-Make sure you are using at least Java 17 to build and run.
+The following report shows one informational message for Java SE 11 and two informational messages for Java 17.
+After reading the help in the report, I am ready to dive in and move up to Java 17.
+Make sure you have Java 17 installed to build and run.

 ![](./images/AnalysisReport.png)

-We can go ahead and clean up those deprecated primitive wrapper constructors since Java is moving faster to remove deprecated APIs.
+We will go ahead and clean up those deprecated primitive wrapper constructors since Java is moving faster to remove deprecated APIs.

-Also notice that the evaluation report shows the Java EE technologies currently used by the application.
+The Technology Evaluation report shows the Java EE technologies currently used by the application.

 ![](./images/evaluationReportJavaEE.png)